arunjj17/Data-Science-project/README.md

 I had used 1985 Auto Imports Database for the analysis.
 Various tasks had been performed on the data that include:

-• Data manipulation/Exploratory Data Analysis
+• Data manipulation/Exploratory Data Analysis(Part 1)

-• Multipe regression Analysis
+• Multipe regression Analysis(Part 2)

-• Variable selection
+• Variable selection(Part 3)

-• Classification
+• Classification(Part 4)

 Also output is also provided along with it for the reference.